grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 ~~~

 Note that the factory can create many different types of messages
-depending on what is in the raw data, but for the user of the factory,
+depending on what is inside the raw data, but for the user of the factory,
 this is irrelevant.
-All that is seen by the user is this:
+All that it knows is that it gets a `Message`, thus, it (and additional code operating on messages for that matter) can be written as general-purpose logic:

 {lang="csharp"}
 ~~~